DadCooksDinner

 • 💬 Comments

-Laziness aside, I do have a good argument for the pressure cooker; it helps me make chili the day before I want to eat it.
+My best argument for pressure cooker chili: it helps me make chili the day before I want to eat it.
 This is a great chili hot out of the pot, but chili is always better the next day; that overnight rest and reheating does something good.“It lets the flavors marry”, is the traditional explanation.
 (I have no idea what that actually means, but it describes the results perfectly.)
 If you have the time - and the pressure cooker buys me the time - make this chili a day ahead.
 Your patience will be rewarded.

 Adapted from: International Chili Society winning recipes, 1989 to 1993